-I work with a lot of people who think they’d like to start a nonprofit.
-One of first things I usually have to remind those founders is that a nonprofit needs board members.
+I work with a lot of people who think they'd like to start a nonprofit, and one of first things I usually have to remind those founders is that a nonprofit needs board members.
 Usually, those founders don’t really know how important the board members really are.

 I’m going to give you an overview of what the board does and what your legal obligations are as a member of a nonprofit board.
 I can help founders understand what you're asking from these folks and help board members better understand exactly what you are signing up for before you agree to serve on a nonprofit board.

 First Things First: What Is the Board of Directors?

 All nonprofits are corporations (ok, yeah some are LLCs but that's a different article – we're focusing on corporations here).
 And every nonprofit corporation has to have a board.
 They can't be run by just one person.
 So, actually, nonprofits have more in common with Fortune 500 companies than a “mom & pop shop,” no matter how small it may feel at the beginning.